 - a.
-MSU Catalog Academic Programs
+MSU Catalog Academic Programs - b.

-- b.
 MSU Catalog Description of Courses

-- c.
-Schedule of Courses and Academic Handbook

 In addition to consulting these sources, students should contact the academic department of their major preference for specific program requirements.

 THE JUDICIAL SYSTEM

 Michigan State University does not currently have a single unified judicial system.
 Rather, there is an undergraduate judicial structure, a graduate judicial structure, and a number of other judicial or quasi-judicial bodies with specialized jurisdicitions.
 All judiciaries, however, operate with an essentially common purpose and philosophy, i.e., to contribute to the protection of an environment for learning.
 Although specific procedures vary from one structure or judiciary to another, virtually all operate in a manner designed to assure due process.